caigoshinobi/malavoria/README.md

 The project is still under development.

-For more details about the LICENSE:
+For details about the LICENSE, please visit:
 [Creative Commons BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/)